siranweb/backend-template/README.md

 For this project [pnpm](https://pnpm.io/) was picked.
 You can check advantages and why it's better than npm or yarn [here](https://refine.dev/blog/pnpm-vs-npm-and-yarn/#advantages-of-pnpm).

-### Monorepo
+### Repository organization

 This template was build as [monorepo](https://en.wikipedia.org/wiki/Monorepo).
 It means that you can control all your applications and their dependencies from one place.
 However, you can still use every app independently.
+There are available ready-to-use backend and frontend applications.

 ## Backend